Spearin/fccw-docs/docs/userguides/weather-setup/weather-system.md

 - Dust storms (reducing visibility)

-- Icy surfaces, frozen rivers and snow heights    (these can be accounted for in the map’s, by setting mobility values for hex locations, and between hex locations, and by removing water obstacles)
+- Icy surfaces, frozen rivers, and snow heights    (these can be accounted for in the map’s, by setting mobility values for hex locations, and between hex locations, and by removing water obstacles)

 - Hail, sleet (can be approximated by liquid precipitation)